Skip To Content

 Anyone who feels called to heal the harms of settler colonialism is welcome to participate.
 We primarily focus on people from European ancestry living in the ancestral homelands of the Séliš, Ql̓ispé, and Ksanka people.

+We do not share contributor names and gift amounts – what you give is for your heart to decide.
 Everything in the US takes place on land where Native people were and are displaced.
 We invite you to be bold and give a meaningful amount as large as your individual budget allows.
 In recognition of the broken Hellgate Treaty of 1855, you could choose to contribute $18.55/month, or $1855/year.
 For further guidance, you could use an online calculator from another Solidarity Giving Program.
 Here is a calculator from the Kuuy Nahwá’a Guest Exchange, and here is one from the Miami Nation Honor Fund.

 Yes, checks and contributions from Donor Advised Funds can be made payable to “Nkwuwils Solidarity Program of NeighborWorks Montana,” EIN 81-0543240, and sent to NeighborWorks Montana, P.O.
 Box 1025, Great Falls MT 59403.